-- Continuous DRBG Test: This test is constantly run to detect failure of the module's random bit generator. - Policy file integrity test (bypass mode test): the module performs a SHA-1 check value verification to ensure that the policy files are not modified.
+- Continuous DRBG Test: This test is constantly run to detect failure of the module's random bit generator. - RSA pair-wise consistency test: This test is run by the module whenever RSA key pairs are generated internally to support Distributed Key Management to verify that a valid key pair was created. - Policy file integrity test (bypass mode test): the module performs a SHA-1 check value verification to ensure that the policy files are not modified.